 When you guys graduate you'll likely find yourself as part of a microbiome.
 Microbiomes are like a neighborhood and like any neighborhood, they can be quite dynamic.
 Some microbes get along with each other and others just pretend their neighbors don’t exist, while still others hate them, competing constantly for the best lawn or Christmas decorations.
-My kind lurks in the shadows and pounce on any unassuming prey we see.
+My kind lurks in the shadows and pounces on any unassuming prey we see.
 I’m lookin’ at you Yando!

 Huh, what?
 I’m paying attention.

 Ok well, microbes don’t fancy Christmas lights, I do fancy Yando's kind…so pay attention!
-Now, where was I….right the neighborhood of microbes.
+Now, where was I….oh right, the neighborhood of microbes...

 We do enjoy a fair bit of competition amongst each other.
 Sometimes we can compete by stealing all the food in the area or building a bigger home for our family, pushing others out.
 Other times, microbes can directly sabotage their rivals by producing toxins or other inhibitory molecules.

-In this way, we fight off disease for the giants, which is a huge benefit of microbes to the giants!
+In this way, good bacteria, fungi, and viruses fight off disease for the giants, which is a huge benefit of microbes to the giants!
 Many times we do so in a more natural and less harmful way than their silly attempts at “chemistry”.
 This can be seen in plants like grapevines.
 In a vineyard, all vines have the same genetic makeup, they are clones yet often it is seen that one vine will have severe symptoms of a disease, and the vine right next to it will look completely healthy.
 This could be due to differences in the plant’s microbiome.
 A microbiome with plenty of good bacteria, fungi, and viruses may be conferring protection to the host or alternatively assisting the disease-causing microbe.